BahneGork/notenote.link/_notes/No Graph/5e Reference/Customizing NPCs.md

----title: Customizing NPCs---
+---title: Customizing NPCstags: notesseason: summertoc: truecomments: true---
 # Customizing NPCs

 There are many easy ways to customize the NPCs in this appendix for your home campaign.